Dreams Come True, A Parent’s Worst Nightmare & Flying On Your Own

 So then the question was: to launch or not to launch?
 To leave baby behind & travel or to bring baby with me?

-I made a decision to put aside my “musical dreams” to nurture my “Mommy dreams” and became a stay-at-home Mom while nursing my baby full time and my music career on the side
+I made a decision to put aside my “musical dreams” to nurture my “Mommy dreams” and became a stay-at-home Mom while nursing my baby full time and my music career on the side.
+A little side road to making my dreams come true.
+Little did I know having my daughter was my best dream come true.

 Along the way, the Universe kept sending just enough teasers to keep me motivated to keep my music dreams alive.

-There were gigs that took me away for a few days here & there nationally & internationally including singing my original songs for the Canadian Olympic Team in Salt Lake City, UT (2002) and again in Athens, Greece (2004); one of those songs, “This Is My Canada/Mon cher Canada” currently has over 400,000 YouTube views.
-This song also got me a gig as the VIA Rail Artist on Board across Western Canada.
+There were gigs that took me away for a few days here & there nationally & internationally including singing my original songs for the Canadian Olympic Team in Salt Lake City, UT (2002) and again in Athens, Greece (2004).
+One of those songs, “This Is My Canada/Mon cher Canada” currently has over 400,000 YouTube views.
+In addition, this song also got me a gig as the VIA Rail Artist on Board across Western Canada.

 “Doing my best to make it all work”